lila-smith/snake-game-reinforcement-learning/docs/index.md

 You get to choose what information you tell the agent, and you need to choose wisely!

 In the snake game for an 18 by 18 board and a length one snake, there are 324 choices for the location of the snake square and 323 choices for the location of the apple square.
 Together, this means there are 104,652 possible configurations of the board.
 Clearly...this cannot be our space.
-This would require a lot memory and not end up being super useful, since it would take tens of thousands of games to let the agent have enough experience with each state.
+This would require a lot of memory and not end up being super useful, since it would take tens of thousands of games to let the agent have enough experience with each state.

-Instead, let's look at scenario:
+Instead, let's look at a scenario:

 <p align="center">
  <img width="300" height="300" src="https://github.com/lila-smith/snake-game-reinforcement-learning/blob/main/docs/down_snake.png?raw=true">